 2019.
 DRC, DRC Urban Programming Assessment Tunis, Tunisia.

 2019.
-UN-Habitat, Moving Beyond the Land Allocation Scheme (Kabul, Afghanistan).
-Unpublished.
+UN-Habitat Afghanistan, Moving Beyond the Land Allocation Scheme.

 2019.
-Forthcoming.
 ASF Sweden, In Situ Studio Guinea Bissau.

 2014.
 LSE Cities, 'A Castle for the Elephant' chapter in The Resourceful City (London, UK).